 - Google Scholar Profile: http://scholar.google.com/citations?user=4OhnLOIAAAAJ&hl=en

 - Research Gate Profile: http://www.researchgate.net/profile/Blythe_Corbett

-When Rachael is not in the lab, she can be found playing with her cats, Minnie and Stewart and updating their social media profiles.
+Outside of the lab, Rachael enjoys seeing new movies and playing with her cats, Minnie and Stewart while updating their social media profiles.

 Current publications: https://scholar.google.com/citations?user=zdorGKsAAAAJ&hl=en

 Mark E. Klemencic, Clinical/Translational Research Coordinator